CarMax: About

 CarMax's headquarters is located in Richmond, Virginia.
 CarMax Auto Finance operates from Kennesaw, Georgia.
-There are CarMax retail locations in 41 states as well as customer service call centers (called Customer Experience Centers).
+There are CarMax retail locations in 41 states as well as customer service call centers.

+Effective December 1, 2025, CarMax appointed David McCreight as interim president and CEO.
+In addition, Tom Folliard, an executive with a 30 years of experience with the company, including as CEO from 2006 to 2016, was appointed interim executive chair of the board.
+Keith Barr took position of CEO and President of CarMax in March 2026.

 Concept

 Circuit City executives developed the concept for CarMax under then-CEO Richard L. Sharp.
-It was developed for nearly a year in 1991, using the code name "Project X".
-It was also known as "Honest Rick's Used Cars" to those intimately involved in the skunk works team.
-The concept was first proposed by Ronald L. Moore of Richmond, Virginia, a consultant hired by Circuit City to evaluate possible business opportunities beyond the scope of their consumer electronics locations.
+It was developed for nearly a year in 1991, using the code name "Project X." It was also known as "Honest Rick's Used Cars" to those intimately involved in the skunk works team.
 Before the first store was built, DeVito/Verdi was hired as the advertising agency and creative resource.
 The company executed the campaign and additional TV advertisements throughout several years in support of the launch and the initial wave of stores.

-The business model began with no fees.
-However, the model was subsequently abandoned for the current business model after it was determined that customers were not concerned about paying transaction fees to purchase a vehicle.

 A typical CarMax store is approximately 59000 sqft, carries an inventory of 300-400 vehicles, and turns its inventory over eight to ten times a year.
 On average, a CarMax location employs 40 sales associates.
-Each car goes through a thorough 125-point inspection process, beyond any state-required inspections, and includes a 90-day warranty, three days to change the financing for free, and, 10-day money-back guarantee (reduced in 2024 from a 30-day money-back guarantee).
+Each car goes through a 125-point inspection process, and includes a 30-day warranty, three days to change the financing for free, and, 10-day money-back guarantee (reduced in 2024 from a 30-day money-back guarantee).

 Circuit City issued the first CarMax stock in February 1997, when CarMax had seven locations.
 Initially, the stock was a tracking stock still under the umbrella of Circuit City.
 CarMax officially split from Circuit City as of October 1, 2002, when it was spun off as a stock dividend for Circuit City shareholders, with shares also issued to those holding CarMax tracking stock.

 CarMax sold over 750,000 vehicles to consumers in Fiscal Year 2021 (March 1, 2020–February 28, 2021).
 According to the CarMax fiscal year 2018 report released on April 24, 2018, the company opened 15 used car superstores in Fiscal Year 2018, and planned to open 15 additional stores in Fiscal Year 2019.

-Original Name Ideas

-Prior to selecting CarMax, extensive research was done and a list of potential names was circulated for consideration internally.
-Here is the full list: